HomeBlog

 Here are some examples in which your employees qualify for CRA mileage reimbursement:

-You probably notice that commuting from home to work and vice versa isn’t listed as a reimbursable expense and doesn’t constitute a taxable benefit.
-The reason for this is straightforward: the CRA, like its US equivalent, the IRS, perceives the location where your employees live as their choice.
+You probably notice that commuting from home to work and vice versa isn’t listed as a reimbursable expense and isn’t constituted as a taxable benefit.
+The reason for this is straightforward: the CRA, like its U.S. equivalent, the IRS, considers an employee’s home location their choice and is therefore not responsible for covering mileage expenses related to commuting.

 As we’ve already established, the answer is yes.

-Basically, if your employees are using their personal vehicles for work-related purposes and you reimburse them for these expenses, your company will be able to claim a write-off on the taxes.
+If your employees use their personal vehicles for work-related purposes and you reimburse them for these expenses, your company can claim a write-off on the taxes.

-However, there are some rules to follow to qualify for a mileage tax deduction.
+However, there are some rules that need to be followed to qualify for a mileage tax deduction.

 Paying a reasonable per-kilometer allowance

-• It covers the number of kilometers a year driven for business purposes.
+• It covers the yearly amount of kilometers driven solely for business purposes.

 • It’s based on a reasonable per-kilometer rate.